RESEARCH

 Rumors have rules

-In “Rumors have rules,” an article published in the Spring 2023 edition of Issues in Science and Technology (and excerpted in The Seattle Times), CIP co-founders Emma S. Spiro and Kate Starbird explore how decades-old research about how and why people share rumors is even more relevant today in a world with social media.
+In Issues in Science and Technology (and ), Emma Spiro and Kate Starbird explore how decades-old research about how and why people share rumors is even more relevant today in a world with social media.
 In their article, Spiro and Starbird revisit the 1954 “Seattle windshield pitting epidemic,” an event where residents in Western Washington reported finding unexplained pits, holes and other damage in their car windshields, leading to wide speculation about the cause.
 It’s “a textbook example of how rumors propagate: a sort of contagion, spread through social networks, shifting how people perceive patterns and interpret anomalies.”
+Read the article in Issues in Science and Technology or an excerpt in The Seattle Times.)

 Community-based strategies for combating misinformation: Learning from a popular culture fandom